edonosotti/udacity-nd818-popular-movies/README.md

 ## Description

-This Android app is a course project for the "Udacity Associate Android Developer Fast Track Nanodegree Program".
+This Android app is a course project for the Udacity [**Associate Android Developer Fast Track Nanodegree Program**](https://www.udacity.com/course/associate-android-developer-fast-track--nd818).

 ## How to run